anunezmartinez/Neith/README.md

 ## Features
 Face ID - ✅\
 Splash Screen - ✅ \
+Safari Webview - ✅ \
-Safari Webview ❌ - In Queue\
+Tab Web and States ❌ - In Queue
 Apple Watch Implementation ❌ - In Queue

 The video below might be outdated.